s-victor/TinyPedal/docs/customization.md

 Example 2: When this value is just below `2.0` (such as `1.96`), and `pits` value is also in `1.x` range (such as `1.32`),  it indicates 2 required pit stops, and an early pit stop can be made right at the end of current lap with tank fully refueled according to `refuel` reading.
 After refueling, `pits` reading would show an approximately `0.96` value which indicates one more required pit stop.

 Example 3: If this value is one or more integers higher than `pits` value, then additional pit stops would be required after making a pit stop at the end of current lap.

-    *laps
-Estimated laps reading that current fuel can last.

-    *minutes
-Estimated minutes reading that current fuel can last.

-    *save
-Estimated fuel consumption reading for one less pit stop.

-    *end
-Estimated remaining fuel reading at the end of current stint before next pit stop, which reflects fuel usage efficiency.

-Note, this value does not count towards the end of race; instead, this value always counts towards the end of last completeable lap.
-To find out total remaining fuel at the end of race, see `refuel` column and explanation.

     bar_width
 Set each column width, value in chars, such as 10 = 10 chars.
 Default is `5`.
 Minimum width is limited to `3`.